 The basilica was originally built in the 6th century and then reconstructed in the 12th .
 Several important saints and the Lombard King Liutprand have been buried here.
 The most noteworthy aspect of the basilica are its 13th century arch and the characteristic brick work of its façade.

 The Castello Visconteo is a huge fortified castle built in the 14th century.
 The castle was used as a private residence in the past centuries, and is today home to Pavia Civic Museum.
 The park surrounding the castle is a popular family spot.

 University of Pavia

 The University of Pavia, established in 1361, is one of the most ancient universities in Europe.
 According to several manuscripts, a rhetoric school did exist here since 825 AD which makes it the oldest in Europe of its kind.
 The architecture of the university itself is worth admiring: its sprawling main complex spreads out over twelve courts and the architecture shifts from Baroque to Neo-Classic.

 Some of Pavia’s medieval towers are still standing intact around town, even though some others did not withstand the passing of time and have collapsed.
-However, what remains of the towers today is certainly worth visiting.
+However, what remains of the towers today is certainly worth seeing if you’re visiting Pavia.
 These dominate the skyline of Pavia and are quite imposing in size.

 Getting to Pavia

 The easiest way to reach Pavia is by train, since the city is connected to many destinations in Lombardy through the regional train line.
 Most cities in Lombardy have direct trains to Pavia a few times every day and tickets are not very expensive.
 Another option is to travel by bus.
 Buses between Pavia and other cities of the region run regularly a few times a day, but keep in mind that, on the other hand, those coming from other regions are not as common and are often rather uncomfortable.